Montreal real estate developer with Mafia ties shot dead | CBC News

 This is not the first time an attempt has been made on Magi's life.

+"The only thing surprising is that it took this long.
+The guy is the cat of the underworld because he has gone through so many of his nine lives."

+Magi was kidnapped in April 2005 and declared bankruptcy later that year.

-In 2008, his SUV was left riddled with bullets in a shooting.
+In 2008, his SUV was left riddled with bullets in a shooting, leaving him injured.

 In 2011, his vehicle was again shot at.
 His wife, who was inside the vehicle at the time of the shooting, was unharmed in that incident.

-In 2013, a man with a gun was spotted near his NDG home.
+In 2013, a man with a gun was spotted near his NDG home at the corner of Somerled and Beaconsfield avenues, not far from where he was killed Thursday.

+In that same year, police sources told Radio-Canada's investigative news program Enquête that Magi may be linked to the murder of Nick Rizzuto, the son of crime boss Vito Rizzuto — longtime patriarch of the Montreal Mafia who died of natural causes in December 2013.

+Back then, Magi, a real estate developer, allegedly borrowed large sums of money from the Rizzuto clan for his project located at 1000 de la Commune St. E. in Montreal.
+Vito Rizzuto had instructed his son to pressure him to repay his debt to no avail.

 Comments